-Here’s How To Get Rid Of Unwanted Weeds In The Garden
+How To Get Rid Of Unwanted Weeds

 Getting rid of unwanted weeds in the garden can be frustrating at times and time-consuming when other things could be done.

 However, it does not always have to be that way.
-We are going to look at a few techniques you and apply in the garden to get rid of unwanted weeds or to at least slow them down.
+We are going to look at a few techniques you can apply in the garden to get rid of unwanted weeds or to at least slow them down.

-The first technique is old school and is still performed by a lot of gardeners.
+The first technique is old-school and is still performed by a lot of gardeners.

 First Technique: